CS501ProSCE/DroneProject/README.md

 ## Data file definitions

+These are the data libraries that have been built to test with.
+The current code depends on a label dictionary which is compatible with Data2 and beyond.

 ### Data
 This is the first sample that was collected with just impacts and simualted wind.
 Both were singular in direction.
 ![data](docs/data.png)